systems, receiving the COVID-19 vaccine is no guarantee they will be protected

 leukemia, uncontrolled HIV, or a rare genetic disease, or they have an

-underlying condition requiring immune-suppressing therapy,
+underlying condition requiring immune-suppressing therapy, such as

 organ transplant recipients and people with rheumatic diseases (inflammatory,